 When you think you have had enough history and culture to explore, and you need to wind down, there are several pristine beaches that you can visit.

 In Patara, you will find the longest sandy beach in Turkey, or if you want something more secluded, then you should go to Butterfly Valley.

-Head to Konya where you can find some neolithic remnants, or go to Hattusa that used to be the capital of Hittite Empire.
+Head to Konya, where you can find some neolithic remnants or go to Hattusa that used to be the capital of the Hittite Empire.
 If you want to feel the atmosphere of the past that is not too far away from the present during your Turkey travel, Safranbolu is your answer.
 The Old Town of Safranbolu is lined with idyllic red-tiled-roof houses and cobblestoned streets.